-Cal Advocates explain that generation is variable and consumption changes frequently within the hour, "so even during times of high PV generation, customers are importing and exporting power from the utility at sub-hourly intervals.
-"To Cal Advocates contends that hourly netting allows customers "to increase their consumption in the last 15 minutes of an hour and use excess generation at the beginning of the hour (when PV production is higher) to "offset" their end-of-hour consumption.
-"376 Cal Advocates highlights that the California Solar Initiative Final Impact Evaluation found that customers participating in NEM 1.0 and NEM 2.0 increase their consumption during the hours of 3:00 p.m. to 6:00 p.m. after installing solar.
-That study concluded this increase "is potentially reducing the grid benefits of [photovoltaics] and contributing to the later afternoon net load ramp."
-Cal Advocates explains that the steep afternoon net load ramps - referred to as the "neck of the duck curve" - impose operational difficulties on the system and require adequate supply to meet this demand, often in the form of gas-fired generation.378
+generation at the beginning of the hour (when PV production is higher) to "offset" their end-of-hour consumption."365376 Cal Advocates highlights that the California Solar Initiative Final Impact Evaluation found that customers participating in NEM 1.0 and NEM 2.0 increase their consumption during the hours of 3:00 p.m. to 6:00 p.m. after installing solar.
+That study concluded this increase "is potentially reducing the grid benefits of [photovoltaics] and contributing to the later afternoon net load ramp."366377 Cal Advocates explains that the steep afternoon net load ramps - referred to as the "neck of the duck curve" - impose operational difficulties on the system and require adequate supply to meet this demand, often in the form of gas-fired generation.
+367378